 Due to this requirement of varied settings, it cannot be guaranteed that a student can be placed in a local facility or a site close to their home.
 All effort will be made to consider the personal situations of each student; however, the lottery system continues to be the standard used as the means for site selection.

-In order to meet the breadth of clinical experiences students must complete clinical education experiences that include:
+In order to meet the breadth of clinical experiences students are encouraged to complete clinical education experiences in a variety of settings and practice areas.
+Students may diversify their clinical exposure by any of the following ways: